A Quiet Vision Board for an Intentional Life

 Renée | Creating the Beautiful Life

-So I’d like to offer a softer version – a vision board that invites you to take a deep breath and reflect not primarily on what you want to accomplish – but rather how you want to truly live and feel in your life.
+So here, I would like to offer a softer version – a vision board that invites you to reflect not on what you want to accomplish, but rather how you want to truly live and feel in your life.

-A quiet vision board is not about striving or achieving, but rather living in truer alignment.
+This quieter vision board is not about striving or achieving, but rather an invitation to live in truer alignment.

-Instead of asking, what do I want to achieve?
-We’re asking:
+Instead of asking, what do I want to achieve, we’re asking these questions:

 How do I want my days to feel?